Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Logarithmic commensurability on non-stationary deleted-digit sets

 we get a decreasing sequence $\{E_{k}(n,\D)\}_{k=0}^\infty$ such that $\bigcap_{k=0}^\infty E_k(n,\D)=E(n,\D)$.

-It is clear that $E(n,\D)$ has non-empty interior if and only if $\#\D=n$.
-In particular, if $\dimh E(n,\D)<1$ then it must be totally disconnected.
-It is easy to check by induction that $E_k(n,\D)$ is a union of intervals of the form $[\frac{i}{n^k},\frac{i+1}{n^k}]$, and each pair of such intervals are either adjacent (that is, they share a common endpoint) or disjoint.
+It is evident that $E(n,\D)$ has non-empty interior if and only if $\#\D=n$.
+In particular, if $\dimh E(n,\D)<1$ then $E(n,\D)$ must be totally disconnected.
+It can also be easily checked by induction that $E_k(n,\D)$ is a union of $n^k$-adic intervals, and each pair of such intervals is either adjacent (sharing a common endpoint) or disjoint.